Managing InterSystems IRIS Licensing

 Instances can be configured to request a license key from the license server by using the LicenseID property of Config.StartupOpens in a new tab.
 At instance startup, if there is no iris.key file present and the LicenseID has been defined, then the instance requests and activates the license key from the license server.

 The same LicenseID must be in the license key file, as well as defined on the instance that needs to download a license

 In general there is no need to restart the instance, but there are constraints when upgrading a license key.
 Automatic activation of the new key does not occur if you change license types from Power Unit to any other type; this should be a rare event.

-Another constraint is the amount of memory the license upgrade consumes from the generic memory heap (gmheap) space.
+Another constraint is the amount of memory the license upgrade consumes from the shared memory heap (gmheap) space.
 If gmheap space is not available, the number of license table entries cannot be expanded.
 If insufficient gmheap space is available for a license upgrade, a message is written to the messages log.
 You can increase the size of the gmheap setting from the Advanced Memory Settings page (System Administration > Configuration > Advanced Memory Settings).

 If the new license key consumes at least 1000 64 KB pages more gmheap space than the existing key, the InterSystems IRIS instance must be restarted to fully activate the new license key.
 This situation is rarely encountered, since each page represents at least 227 licenses.

 To update a license key, replace the key file in the KeyDirectory and run ReloadKeys^%SYS.LICENSE.
 The License Monitor on each instance (^LMFMON) checks every 30 minutes to see if there is a different key for the configured LicenseID, and if so, tries to perform an upgrade.